elisemercury/AutoClean/README.md

 ### verbose

-Defined whether the logfile output should be shown on the console while the AutoClean process runs.
+Defines whether the logfile output should be shown on the console while the AutoClean process runs.
 Set to `True` if you want to follow the process logs in real-time.